miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 A: Correct selection
 Amazon Elastic Compute Cloud (Amazon EC2) instances, Amazon EC2 Auto Scaling groupsAmazon Elastic Block Store (Amazon EBS), AWS Lambda functions

+Question 52 Incorrect
+An IT company is on a cost-optimization spree and wants to identify all Amazon Elastic Compute Cloud (Amazon EC2) instances that are under-utilized.
+Which AWS services can be used off-the-shelf to address this use-case without needing any manual configurations?
+(Select two)

+AWS Cost & Usage Report (AWS CUR)

+Correct selection
+AWS Trusted Advisor

+Your selection is correct
+AWS Cost Explorer

+AWS Budgets

+Your selection is incorrect
+Amazon CloudWatch

 [Back to the top](#table-of-contents)

 # Well-Architected Framework: 6 Pillars